laiduy98/cose-19/report/report.md

 ![Top keywords for each cluster](assets/images/top_word_lda.png)

-After examination of the most significant keywords, we made the conclusion that topic 3 was the closest to severity symptoms.
+After examinating the most significant keywords, we made the conclusion that topic 3 was the closest to severity symptoms.
 Topic 3 has the following  keywords: ‘mortality’, ‘high’, ‘risk’, ‘patient’, ‘case’, ‘severe’, etc. Then, we extracted all documents from the topic 3.
 Having all papers filtered, we can transfer them to the NER model.

-By extract the document's topic by using `get_document_topics` method, we have the percentage of each topic contain in the document.
-We label the document by the highest percentage of a topic that contain in the document.
+Extraction of the document’s topic by using get_document_topics method.

 ```python
 document_topic = lda_model.get_document_topics(corpus_risk_article[i])
 document_topic_distribution.append(document_topic)